NormLorenz/solidjs-playground/READMETOO.md

 ## tasks
 - refactor differences between components and functions
-- how do we use a config.json file
+- how do we use a config.json like file
-- MSAL
+- integrate MSAL
 - integrate a sass complier
 - using a linter
 - pass/emit props by a component